This document provides an explanation of a Pluralsight Learning Matrix, the benefits it can provide, and when/why one would be used.

 What is a Learning Matrix?

-Each matrix is built by Pluralsight’s expert Content Services team.
+Each matrix is built by Pluralsight’s expert Skills Strategy team.
 The included matrix/visualization can come in several forms including but not limited to:

 1. Functional Skills Matrix - Organizational Roles are identified, as well as aligned skills.
 A Matrix is created to show the relation between these skills and roles.